 Head of Scholars House

 Ryan Goss is the Head of Scholars House for the Tuckwell Scholarship Program and an Associate Professor at the ANU Law School.
 As Head of Scholars House, Ryan is supported by a terrific team of professional and academic staff to deliver an enriching and rewarding program for our Tuckwell Scholars, and to ensure our Program goes from strength to strength.
+At the Law School, Ryan writes and teaches about constitutional law and human rights law.
 Ryan came to the ANU after undergraduate degrees at the University of Queensland and postgrad at the University of Oxford, where he studied with the support of a Rhodes Scholarship.

-Alongside his ANU work, Ryan takes a great interest in the Brisbane Broncos, American history and politics, and exploring the structural limits of Duplo towers with his toddler.
+Alongside his ANU work, Ryan takes a great interest in the Brisbane Broncos, history and politics, far too many podcasts, and entertaining his two young children.

 Richard Burns is a Fellow at the Research School of Population Health (RSPH) at the ANU.
 Having grown up in England, South Africa and Australia, Richard spent several years teaching in high schools in Australia, the UK and Scandinavia whilst completing his PhD in organisational psychology at the University of Southern Queensland in 2009.
 Richard came to ANU as a Research Assistant at the Centre for Mental Health Research in 2007 before commencing postdoctoral research into mental health and wellbeing across the adult life course in 2010.
 Currently, Richard is HDR convenor at RSPH and convenes an introductory Population Health course.
 Richard has published over 75 peer-review articles and a research methods textbook that is frequently photocopied but rarely purchased.